Additional Books by the Director

 Acrobat Reader® eBook: 438 pages.
 3,209 KB. $4.25.
 Purchase and download from : Lulu Publishing.

 EPUB for Adobe Digital Editions Format – $4.25.
 363 KB.
 Order and download from Lulu Publishing.

 Note: Different formats and publishers might have different covers, but the content is the same in all of them.

 Volume One: Beginnings Through HIC Hearings (Early September Through Late November 2019)

 Volume Two: HJC Hearings and Pre-Senate Trial Events (Mid-November 2019 to Mid-January 2020)

-Volume Three: Senate Trial and Aftermath (Late January to Early February 2020, Updates Through Summer 2020)
+Volume Three: The Senate Trial and Its Aftermath (Late January to Early February 2020, Updates Through Election Results 2020)